List of Emma Bunton concert tours: Broadcasts and recordings

 The MCM Café concert was broadcast on MTV France on 15 October 2001.

-Live Performance dates
+Live performance dates

 Free Me promotional tour

-These were the promotional performances by British recording artist Emma Bunton to promote the album Free Me.
+These were the promotional performances by Bunton to promote the album Free Me.
 They started on 10 May and ended on 4 September 2004.

 Background

 Bunton's second album, Free Me, was released in 2003 through 19 Entertainment/Universal Records.
 The album was largely produced by Mike Peden and Yak Bondy.
 Other contributions on the album courtesy of Cathy Dennis, Henry Binns and Puerto Rican singer Luis Fonsi.
 It spent over twelve weeks inside the UK Albums Chart, peaking at number seven and selling over 141,712 copies, earning gold award status.
 The album was widely acclaimed by critics as being the "one of best solo Spice records ever" due to its catchy and fun use of sounds from the Motown and the 1960s era.
 The lead single, "Free Me", sold well in the UK, peaking at number five on the UK Singles Chart.
 "Maybe" was released as the second single in the autumn of 2003, and also gained extensive airplay throughout the UK, peaking at number six, one position lower than its predecessor.
 In the spring of 2004, the album and its third single, "I'll Be There", were released.
 The single, like its two predecessors, performed well on the charts, peaking at number seven.
 Later in the year, the fourth single, "Crickets Sing for Anamaria", was released.
 Despite its harder beat and grittier sound, by now the impact of Free Me was beginning to wear off, and the song only came in at number 15 on the UK Singles Chart, totalling 25,000 copies, and becoming Bunton's lowest-selling single.
 In the United States, both "Free Me" and "Maybe" were dance club regulars, reaching numbers four and six on the US Billboard Hot Dance Club Play respectively.